santoshtmp/wordpress-citation-note/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Easily add, manage, and display citations, references, and footnotes in posts, pages, or custom post types using a user-friendly editor interface.

 == Description ==

-This plugin easily add, manage, and display citations, references, and footnotes in posts, pages, or custom post types using a user-friendly editor interface.
+**Citation Note** plugin easily add, manage, and display citations, references, and footnotes in posts, pages, or custom post types using a user-friendly editor interface.

-**Citation Note** WordPress plugin is developed to help content creators manage and display content citations or references directly from the post/page editor.
+This is developed to help content creators manage and display content citations or references directly from the post/page editor.

 This plugin adds a custom meta box with dynamic citation fields that allow users to:
 - Add multiple citation entries.